-Obese Women are at higher risk of developing Gallbladder cancer.
+Obese Women are at higher risk of developing Gallbladder tumors.

-- "An increased risk of gallbladder cancer has been found to be associated with obesity, particularly among women.
-This may be due to the higher frequency of gallstones in obese individuals, as gallstones are considered a strong risk factor for gallbladder cancer.
-However, there is not enough evidence to draw firm conclusions."
+- “An increased likelihood of gallbladder cancer has been found to be associated with obesity, particularly among women.
+This may be due to the higher frequency of gallstones in obese individuals, as gallstones are considered a strong risk factor for gallbladder tumors.
+However, there is not enough evidence to draw firm conclusions.”

 Physical activity may lower the risk of cancer

 We know…no one likes to exercise.
 But it is important that you realize the value of exercise for your long-term health.

 - “…In 2002, a major review of observational trials found that physical activity reduced colon tumor risk by 50 percent.
 This risk reduction occurred even with moderate levels of physical activity.
 For example, one study showed that even moderate exercise, such as brisk walking for 3 to 4 hours per week, can lower colon cancer risk.”

 - “A limited number of studies have examined the effect of physical activity on colon cancer risk for both lean and obese people.
 Most of these studies have found a protective effect of physical activity across all levels of BMI.”

 - “…A recent study from the Women’s Health Initiative found that physical activity among postmenopausal women at a level of walking about 30 minutes per day was associated with a 20 percent reduction in breast cancer risk.
 However, this reduction in risk was greatest among women who were of normal weight.
 For these women, physical activity was associated with a 37 percent decrease in risk.
 The protective effect of physical activity was not found among overweight or obese women.”

 Now that you know obesity can cause cancer…what should you do?